jhmaverick/vestacp-plugin-manager/readme.md

 # VestaCP Plugins

-This script adds to vesta the ability to work with plugins.
+This script adds to vesta the ability to work with plugins.\
+The plugins will be installed by Github repository.

 ## Installation

 ```bash
 curl -sL https://raw.githubusercontent.com/jhmaverick/vestacp-plugins/master/install.sh | bash -
 ```

+After installation a menu will be added to the vesta panel.

 ## Plugins structure